Fixed asset inventory guide

 A complete inventory of all fixed assets must be conducted on an annual basis.

 Each fiscal year you will receive a memo from Fixed Asset Accounting asking you to sign the certification letter stating that you have completed an inventory for the fiscal year.
 Have your Fiscal Administrator sign the certification letter stating that the inventory has been conducted according to University policies and procedures and forward the signed certification letter to the Fixed Asset Accounting Department.
-Your inventory can be conducted when Fixed Assets has loaded the Wasp database for the current fiscal year.

 To complete your inventory:

 - Run your inventory list from the VCU Reporting Center through MyVCU.

 - Save and sort your report by building, floor and room.
 (This makes it easier to conduct your inventory).

 - Gather all pertinent information from all persons in your department about any asset(s) that has been lost, stolen, traded in, cannibalized, moved from one place to another or given to another department.

 - Conduct a walk thru of each building, floor and room on your list making changes directly on your report.
 You must check every asset on your list.